 of fertilizing material was applied and some resodding

 and reseeding was done."

 Two years later the report stated that the "Sea Girt

 Inlet approached very near to the northeasterly corner

-reservation," and that "sand bags were stored at the
+of the reservation," and that "sand bags were stored at

-for use in making temporary revetments in case of
+the station for use in making temporary revetments in

 An inspection report of 1907 notes that the lighthouse